-I will again be running furniture restoration and upholstery courses at Deka Design from October 2016.
-For more information about the course schedule, please email us at firstname.lastname@example.org or visit the Deka Design website.
+I run furniture restoration and upholstery courses at Deka Design on the Gold Coast each year from spring to autumn.
+For more information about the course schedule, please email us at email@example.com or visit the Deka Design website.

 l willl be instructing a chair making course beginning in March 2014, the latest course offered at Deka Design’s School of Furniture.
 During this five day course I will teach students the theory and the practical elements of making a timber chair.
 I specifically designed the Kantti II chair as a good teaching project for beginner to intermediate skill level so that students can learn about ergonomics, aesthetics, structural design,material selection, upholstery and timber finishing in one project.
 For more information about the course visit Deka Design’s School of Furniture, and for more information about the Kantti II chair, please visit Deka Design’s website.